-I am facing risks in recruiting well trained staff.

-My business is involved with people's lives so qualifications are essential.
+The risks that I am facing is how to recruit well trained staff.
+My business is involved with peoples lives so qualifications are essential.
 We have to be professional and skillful in the dentistry industry.

-What makes Cambodian culture unique and how do you think Cambodia can thrive in this age of entrepreneurship and dynamic leadership.
+What makes the Cambodian culture unique and how do you think Cambodia can thrive in this age of entrepreneurship and dynamic leadership.